Find Affordable College Courses

 Full Natural Resources & Conservation at Bemidji State University Report

 University of Minnesota - Crookston landed the #8 spot in the 2023 rankings for the best natural resources and conservation programs.
-Located in the town of Crookston, UMN Crookston is a public school with a small student population.
+Located in the town of Crookston, UMN Crookston is a public college with a small student population.

 On average, natural resources and conservation graduates from UMN Crookston take out $20,500 in student loans while working on their degree.